-- You are a Lancaster City Council tenant or tenant of one of our partner PRPSH who advertise all their vacancies via the Ideal Choice Homes Scheme and have one or more bedrooms than you currently need.
-You will need to be affected by the changes to the size criteria for this to apply - You are a Lancaster City Council tenant or tenant of one of our partner PRPSH who advertise all their vacancies via the Ideal Choice Homes Scheme and have succeeded to a property that is too large or unsuitable for your needs - You are a social housing tenant in the Lancaster district who is moving into sheltered accommodation from a general needs property - You are a social housing tenant in the Lancaster district who lives in a high demand adapted property that you no longer require - You are a Lancaster City Council tenant or tenant of one of our partner PRPSH who advertise all their vacancies via the Ideal Choice Homes Scheme and you live in a property that we have high demand for or urgent use for.

-You have successfully completed your stay in supported accommodation and you now need to move into general needs accommodation.
-This will need to be a supported accommodation scheme who we have a current Service Level Agreement (SLA) with and you will need to have been assessed under the SLA as being ready to move into general needs accommodation.
+- You are a Lancaster City Council tenant who needs to move from your existing home due to extensive repairs required, regeneration programmes or refurbishment as part of a planned maintenance programme. - You are a Lancaster City Council tenant or tenant of one of our partner PRPSH who advertise all their vacancies via the Ideal Choice Homes Scheme and have one or more bedrooms than you currently need.
+You will need to be affected by the changes to the size criteria for this to apply. - You are a Lancaster City Council tenant or tenant of one of our partners PRPSH who advertise all their vacancies via the Ideal Choice Homes Scheme and have succeeded to a property that is too large or unsuitable for your needs - You are a social housing tenant in the Lancaster district who is moving into Independent Living Accommodation from a general needs' property - You are a social housing tenant in the Lancaster district who lives in a high demand adapted property, that you no longer require - You are a Lancaster City Council tenant or tenant of one of our partners PRPSH who advertise all their vacancies via the Ideal Choice Homes Scheme, and you live in a property that we have high demand for or urgent use for. - You have successfully completed your stay in supported accommodation, and you now need to move into general needs accommodation.
+This will need to be a supported accommodation scheme, who we have a current Service Level Agreement (SLA) with, and you will need to have been assessed under the SLA as being ready to move into general needs accommodation.
 This will not override the local connection qualification criteria.

-3.11 Prioritising applications within bands
+3.11.
+Prioritising applications within bands

+- 3.11.1.
 The banding scheme prioritises applicants by putting those in similar housing need in the same band.
 Within each band, applications are listed in date order.
 The "effective" date is the date of the first application, or the date which the applicant moved into a higher band.
-The "registration" date is the date the initial application was received.
+The "registration" date is the date the initial application was received. - 3.11.2.
 Priority within each of the bands will be determined by the effective date.
 Where applicants in the same band bid for a property, the applicant with the earlier effective date has greater priority.
 If these applicants have the same effective date, the one with the earlier registration date has priority.

-3.12 Movement within bands
+3.12.
+Movement within bands

+3.12.1.
 Applicants can move between bands if:

-- Their circumstances change - Additional information is received about medical or welfare issues which upon assessment by Lancaster City Council, leads to a higher or lower band being awarded to the applicant
+- Their circumstances change - Additional information is received about medical or welfare issues which upon assessment by Lancaster City Council, leads to a higher or lower band being awarded to the applicant.
 If an applicant moves to a higher band, then their effective date will be replaced by the date they moved into that band.
 If an applicant moves into a lower band, then their effective date will remain the same.

-3.13 Assessing medical priority
+3.13.
+Assessing Medical Priority

-Medical priority will be awarded by the Council's District Medical Officer.
-If an applicant feels that there are medical reasons why they need to be rehoused they should complete the medical section on their application form, submit medical information by completing a Medical Self-Assessment Form or by providing information from a medical professional.
+3.13.1.
+Medical priority will be awarded by the council's medical officer.
+If an applicant feels that there are medical reasons why they need to be rehoused they should complete the medical section on their application form, submit medical information by completing a medical self-assessment form or by providing information from a medical professional.
 This will then be assessed by the District Medical Officer who will award priority as follows:

-Band A: Emergency Housing Need 26-30 medical points
+3.13.2.
+Band A: Emergency housing need 30 medical points